coderefinery/2020-10-20-online/right_column.md

 "professional code developers" or computer scientists.

-If you develop research code and you know all the tools already, join us as a helper!
+If you develop research code and you know all the tools already, **join us as a helper**!
 It's fun, and you always learn something new about a subject by teaching it.

-### Mega-CodeRefinery?

-Welcome to the *first* online mega-CodeRefinery.
-This is "mega" because in the past we have always been limited by physical space or number of helpers.  *We are now taking direct action to reach as many people as possible, but this also means we are trying something new.*
-We are introducing the concept of **teams** to "bring your own breakout rooms" to accept as many people as possible.

 ### How to join

 We are normally limited by number of helpers, thus:

+- We are introducing the concept of **teams** to "bring your own breakout rooms" to accept as many people as possible.
 - Anyone may register as a learner, we will try to take as many as we can.
 - Or you can register as a helper.
 If you are somewhat comfortable with these tools, you can be a helper! (see below)
 - Register as a team, one helper and 4-6 learners.
   - We will accept all complete teams.
   - Everyone on the team must register separately.
-  - Decide some team name, and when registering, everone enter this same name so that we can link you together.
+  - Decide some team name, and when registering, everyone enter this same name so that we can link you together.
   - During the exercise sessions in breakout rooms, the helper has primary responsibility for their group's hands-on exercises.